bloomberg/coffeechat/README.md

 1. Clone this repository
 1. Run `npm install`
+1. Copy `sample.env` to `.env`.
 1. Start the development server with `npm run dev`
-1. Navigate to `localhost:3000` in your browser to view the React app
+1. Navigate to `localhost:4444` in your browser to view the React app.

+> NOTE: the server will be listening in the port corresponding to the
+> PORT variable in `.env`

 ## Building